HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/workflows/regional_lab.rst

 Functional Role
 ---------------

-The batch workflow is about campaign orchestration, not about one solver method.
-A batch recipe can point to simulation or comparison launchers.
+The regional-lab profile is about campaign orchestration, not about one solver method.
+A regional-lab recipe can point to simulation or comparison launchers.
 The accepted launcher names are ``simulation`` and ``comparison``.

+Architecturally, ``regional_lab`` is not a separate campaign engine.
+It is a profile that keeps regional concepts such as sites, clusters, maturity/status, coverage gaps, and recipes, while delegating execution to the same child-runner contract used by ``testbed``.
+Internally, the catalog-loading primitives are shared with ``testbed`` so CSV/JSONL parsing, required fields, path fields, tags, and basic row filters follow one contract.
+A planned ``site x recipe`` case is also projected onto the testbed case vocabulary: ``case_id`` becomes ``variant_id``, ``recipe.id`` becomes the variant axis, and ``recipe.launcher`` becomes the per-case runner.

 The launcher performs this type of expansion: